HL7/fhir-medmorph/input/pagecontent/background.md

 ### Implementation Guides Types and their Relationships

 The MedMorph project vision is to create this Reference Architecture Implementation Guide which is common to multiple public health and research use cases.
 However for each use case there will be specific data, workflow requirements and operational requirements that need to be considered for implementation.
 These use case specific content will be specified in other Implementation Guides called as **Content Implementation Guides**.
 It is expected that there will be one Content Implementation Guide per use case that needs to be operationalized.

-The relationship between Reference Architecture IG and the Content Implementation Guide is as shown in Figure 1 below.
+#### Relationship between MedMorph IG, Electronic Case Reporting (eCR) FHIR IG, and US Public Health (PH) Library
+The eCR FHIR IG is currently published.
+The MedMorph Architecture IG and a newer version of eCR FHIR IG are being created for the January 2020 HL7 ballot cycle.
+However the US Public Health (PH) Library currently does not exist.
+The US PH Library will be created eventually to establish a baseline of common artifacts that will be used by multiple public health implementation guides including MedMorph, [Electronic Case Reporting (eCR) FHIR IG](http://hl7.org/fhir/us/ecr/),  and the other content implementation guides shown below.
+The initial content for the US PH Library will be derived from MedMorph and eCR FHIR IG.
+For the January 2020 HL7 ballot both MedMorph and eCR FHIR IGs will create artifacts that are aligned so that they can be moved to the US PH Library eventually.
+All artifacts which are candidates for being promoted to the US PH Library will use the words "us" or "US" and "ph" or "PH" as part of the profile definition, name and title elements.
+The relationships between the three IGs are as shown in Figure 1 below.

 {::options parse_block_html="false" /}